Warped Tour: Activism and philanthropy

-Activism was a major component of the Vans Warped Tour and allowed for non-profit organizations such as Invisible Children, To Write Love On Her Arms, Shirts for a Cure, Keep A Breast Foundation, and Hope For The Day to advocate about their causes.
+Activism was a major component of the Vans Warped Tour and allowed for non-profit organizations such as Invisible Children, To Write Love on Her Arms, Shirts for a Cure, Keep a Breast Foundation, and Hope for the Day to advocate about their causes.
 Other causes presented at Warped Tour were Music Saves Lives and Earth Echo.
 Earth Echo promoted recycling and provided a solar-powered stage.
 Keep A Breast was another organization on the Vans Warped Tour.
-Keep A Breast educated women about Breast Cancer and preventative measures against the disease.
+Keep A Breast educates women about breast cancer and preventative measures against the disease.
 The organization worked in conjunction with the Girlz Garage on the Vans Warped Tour.
-People who donated to the cause were given T-shirts signed by artists on the tour to spread awareness of Breast Cancer.
+People who donated to the cause were given T-shirts signed by artists on the tour to spread awareness of breast cancer.

 Since 2001, the traveling tour was affiliated with People for the Ethical Treatment of Animals (PETA), including food vendors and booths that distributed information about animal rights and veganism.

 In March 2016, it was announced that Warped Tour would team up with A Voice for the Innocent to address the issue of sex crimes in the music scene.
 The Vans Warped Tour contributed 25 cents from every ticket sold to an organization called Hollywood Heart.
 Warped Tour also gave money to the relief efforts for Hurricane Katrina.
-Warped Tour and the Taste of Chaos, (a festival) worked together to contribute $500,000.
+Warped Tour and the Taste of Chaos (a festival) worked together to contribute $500,000.